Most beautiful hiking trails in northern Germany and the center

 We would like to thank all travel bloggers for their hiking suggestions in northern Germany and in the middle of Germany.
 A great collection of hikes has come together.
 Let yourself be inspired and use their information for your own hikes in these beautiful places.
 These hiking trails in northern Germany are worth exploring.
 Do you like to go hiking in southern Germany?
 Then you can find it here the most beautiful hiking trails in southern Germany.

 - The historic old town of Stein am Rhein

 - Walser culture around Mittelberg

 - Gifts for hikers

 - Dutch oven sizes

 Source: Hiking suggestions from the participating travel bloggers

-Text: © Copyright Monika Fuchs, TravelWorldOnline, and the participating travel bloggers
+Text hiking trails in northern Germany: © Copyright Monika Fuchs and TravelWorldOnline, as well as the participating travel bloggers

 Photos: © Copyright Canva and the participating travel bloggers